Umbilical Hernia After Pregnancy – Causes, Symptoms, and Treatment

 2. Non-surgical treatment

-The chances of reduction of umbilical hernia are very low by the non-surgical method.
-However, some doctors may recommend regular exercising like yoga, aerobics, and stretching instead of surgery.
+It might be possible to postpone fixing umbilical hernias that are small, can be pushed back in, and are not causing discomfort (8).
+The chances of reduction of umbilical hernia are very low with the non-surgical method.
+However, some doctors may recommend regular exercise like yoga, aerobics, and stretching instead of surgery.
 Exercising generally strengthens the weaker muscles and could help ease the protrusion back to normal.
 Performing exercises that do not put excessive pressure on your abdomen and pelvic muscles could give better results.
 Thus, one may go for breathing exercises, yoga, stretching, cycling, and meditation.
 Along with regular exercises, maintaining a correct posture is also equally important.
 You need to be acquainted with how your body functions and come up with stress-relieving techniques.
-Also, you must refrain from wearing high heels when you are diagnosed with an umbilical hernia as it puts a strain on the lower abdominal muscles.
-Standing straight, sitting in an upright posture can also help you correct your posture.
+Also, you must refrain from wearing high heels when you are diagnosed with an umbilical hernia, as it puts a strain on the lower abdominal muscles.
+Standing straight and sitting in an upright posture can also help you correct your posture.

 Exercises for Minor Umbilical Hernia After Pregnancy